redpesk-common/spawn-binding/docs/3-configuration.md

 ```

 * **umask**: standard Linux umask, if not defined use system default.
-* **user**:  either 'fullname' or 'uid'.
-Note: when running under privileged mode, 'user' should be defined.
-If you want 'root' you should enforce 'user':'root' in your config.
+* **user**:  either 'fullname' or 'uid'. **WARNING**: when running 'root' privileged mode, 'acl->user' must be defined.
+When 'root' is requirer, you have to enforce it and explicitly add 'user:root' in your acls config.
+Note than running 'root' is a bad behavior.
+As much as possible you should run with a less privilege user and add only minimum requirer capabilities to run your command.
 * **group**: equivalent to user
 * **chdir**: change dir before child fork/exec.
 * **label**: set SeLinux/Smack security label for spawn children to either: LSM_LABEL_SBOX, LSM_LABEL_API, LSM_LABEL_CMD or LSM_LABEL_NO.
 Tagging children with a security label requirer either SMACK or SeLinux on the platform as well as running under privileged mode.